stackitcloud/stackit-cli/docs/stackit_mongodbflex_user_reset-password.md

 ## stackit mongodbflex user reset-password

-Reset the password of a MongoDB Flex user
+Resets the password of a MongoDB Flex user

 ### Synopsis

-Reset the password of a MongoDB Flex user.
+Resets the password of a MongoDB Flex user.
 The new password is returned in the response.

 ```
 stackit mongodbflex user reset-password USER_ID [flags]